Law enforcement in the United Kingdom: Police undercover conduct

-During 2010 and 2011, it emerged that, while engaged in covert infiltration of protest groups, undercover police officers had entered into intimate relationships with a number of people on false pretences and under assumed aliases, in some cases sharing a home, making plans for weddings, or fathering children, only to vanish after some years when their role was complete.
-In 2015 a public inquiry under a senior judge was announced.
-In November 2015 the Metropolitan Police published an unreserved apology in which it exonerated and apologised to those women who had been deceived and stated the methodology had constituted abuse and a "gross violation" with severely harmful effects, as part of a settlement of their cases.
-In 2016 new cases continued to come to light.
+During 2010 and 2011, it emerged that, while engaged in covert infiltration of protest groups, undercover police officers had entered into intimate relationships with several people on false pretences and under assumed aliases, in some cases sharing a home, making plans for weddings, or fathering children, only to vanish after some years when their role was complete.
+In 2015, a public inquiry under a senior judge was announced.
+In November 2015, the Metropolitan Police published an unreserved apology in which it exonerated and apologised to those women who had been deceived and stated the methodology had constituted abuse and a "gross violation" with severely harmful effects, as part of a settlement of their cases.
+In 2016, new cases continued to come to light.

 Capacity to solve crimes

-Recorded crime rose by almost a third in the three years to 2018, but charges or summons dropped by 26%, and arrests also fell.
-Neighbourhood policing capacity has fallen on average by at least a fifth since 2010.
-Neighbourhood policing is important in dealing with terrorism and gang crime, especially in communities where the police are distrusted.
-Yvette Cooper said the police were "performing a remarkable public service in increasingly difficult circumstances", though they were "badly overstretched" and responding with difficulty to increasing challenges like online fraud and online child abuse.
-Only a very small proportion of online fraud cases are investigated and the police are "woefully under-resourced" for the number of online child sexual abuse investigations they must undertake.
-Che Donald of the Police Federation of England and Wales said the government should acknowledge the "true cost of policing" or officers would be unable to keep the public safe.
+The way in which police forces record crime in the UK has been subject to a series of improvements since the late 1990's.
+This created a dramatic, but misleading increase in police reported crime compared to a steady decrease in crime reported by victims over that time, a trend observed both in the UK and internationally.